ACEsuit/ACE.jl/notes/internals.md

 ### Spherical Harmonics

 We implement standard complex spherical harmonics; our code is a straightforward modification of [SphericalHarmonics.jl](https://github.com/milthorpe/SphericalHarmonics.jl), including fixing some type instabilities for speed.
-This package follows the same design principle as most of the `SHIPs.jl` code of using buffer arrays for various precomputations and fast computation of multiple basis functions at the same time.
+This package follows the same design principle as most of the `ACE.jl` code of using buffer arrays for various precomputations and fast computation of multiple basis functions at the same time.

-There is another spherical harmonics package which we did not know about when starting to write `SHIPs.jl` but which we should look at to see whether it contains useful ideas [SphericalHarmonics.jl](https://github.com/hofmannmartin/SphericalHarmonics.jl).
+There is another spherical harmonics package which we did not know about when starting to write `ACE.jl` but which we should look at to see whether it contains useful ideas [SphericalHarmonics.jl](https://github.com/hofmannmartin/SphericalHarmonics.jl).

 ### `SHIPBasis`